Asthera/ML-1-Task/Documentation.md

 ### Changes made

-1. By pseudocode, we initialize the Q-table with random values, except for the terminal state.
-But in our case, we have 2 implementations zeros and random values.
-2. We limit the number of steps in the episode to `100_000`.
+1. We limit the number of steps in the episode to `100_000`.
 Because the car can't reach the goal in some cases.
    - So episodes will end if the car reaches the goal or the number of steps exceeds `100_000`.

 #### Results